ShabbyGayBar/BootstrapLDO/documentation/main.typ

 == Transient Response <tran_response>

 The transient response of the LDO is evaluated by applying a step load current and observing the output voltage response.
-The rise & fall time of the load current step is set to #qty(1, "ps") for accurate FoM calculation.
+The rise and fall times of the load current step are set to #qty(1, "ps") to ensure accurate FoM calculation.

 === Small Step Load Change <small_step>